qt3uw/qt3-utils/README.md

 You should create a new branch only for a specific piece of new work that will be added to this repository.
-It is highly discouraged to create a separate branch for your microscope only and to use that branch to perform version control for Python scripts for Jupyter notebooks.
+It is highly discouraged to create a separate branch for your microscope only and to use that branch to perform version control for Python scripts or Jupyter notebooks that run experiments.
-If you need version control for your own scripts and notebooks, you should create a separate git repository and install qt3utils in the normal way (`pip install -U qt3utils`) in a Python environment for your experimental work.
+If you need version control for your exerpiment scripts and notebooks, you should create a separate git repository and install qt3utils in the normal way (`pip install -U qt3utils`) in a Python environment for your experimental work.
 If you need to have recent changes to qt3utils